LuisBarroso37/PNGme/README.md

 ## Running

 Add a secret message to a PNG in a "RuST" chunk:\
-_Output file is an optional flag which allows you make changes to the file without overwriting it_
+_Output file is an optional flag which allows you save your changes in a new file_

     pngme encode ./<file name>.png RuST "<Secret message>" [output file]